roodanalysis/VG_Case_Study/README.md

 ## Deliverables:
-Your deliverables should include:
+My deliverables will include:

-A report detailing your analysis and findings, including charts and graphs.
+A report detailing my analysis and findings, including charts and graphs.
 The SQL queries used to answer the questions.
-A presentation summarizing your findings and recommendations to the company.
+A presentation summarizing my findings and recommendations to the company.